 Covered in a vast network of hiking trails, including the 200km long Wai’tukubuli National Trail, Dominica is perfect for lovers of the great outdoors.
 It is also a highly regarded diving destination, with a good marine reserve system, and for much of the year you can see whales and dolphins offshore.

-Entry requirements – Dominica officially reopened on 7 August, with different entry requirements based on the traveller’s departure country and its associated level of risk.
+Entry requirements – Dominica has different entry requirements based on the traveller’s departure country and its associated level of risk.

 All must complete an online questionnaire at least 24 hours before departure.
-Except those arriving from the CARICOM bubble (Barbados, Antigua and Barbuda, St Vincent and the Grenadines, St Lucia, Grenada, St Kitts and Nevis, Montserrat and Anguilla) all persons must present a negative PCR test taken within 72 hours of departure and must undergo a Rapid Diagnostic Test (RDT) upon arrival.
+Except those arriving from Barbados, all persons must present a negative PCR test taken within 72 hours of departure and must undergo a Rapid Diagnostic Test (RDT) upon arrival.

 The Dominican Republic is one of the most diverse countries in the Caribbean.
 You can laze on the beach under swaying palm trees with the blue sea lapping at your toes.
 Or you can don a wet suit and tackle the rapids on rushing mountain rivers.
 You can leap off waterfalls, hike up the highest mountain in the West Indies, or cycle the country paths and tracks.